CarlKCarlK/cloud-file/README.md

 [<img alt="build status" src="https://img.shields.io/github/workflow/status/CarlKCarlK/cloud-file/CI/main?style=for-the-badge" height="20">](https://github.com/CarlKCarlK/cloud-file/actions?query=branch%3Amain)
 <!-- markdownlint-enable MD033 -->

-Simple reading of files in the cloud for Rust.
+Simplified reading of cloud files in Rust

 Highlights
 ----------

 * HTTP, AWS S3, Azure, Google, or local
-* Sequental or random access
+* Sequential or random access
-* Simplifies use of the powerful [`object_store`](https://github.com/apache/arrow-rs/tree/master/object_store) crate, focusing on a useful subset of its features.
+* Simplifies use of the powerful [`object_store`](https://github.com/apache/arrow-rs/tree/master/object_store) crate, focusing on a useful subset of its features
-* Access based on URLs and string-based options.
+* Access files with string-based on URLs and options
 * Read binary or text
+* Fully async
 * Used by genomics tool [BedReader](https://github.com/fastlmm/BedReader), which is used by other Rust and Python projects

 Install